jenkinsci/job-dsl-plugin/docs/Job-DSL-Commands.md

 ```

 These methods behaves like the [job](#job) methods and will return a config file object.

+See the [API Viewer](https://jenkinsci.github.io/job-dsl-plugin/) page for details about config file options.

 Config files will be created before jobs to ensure that the file exists before it is referenced.